|

 and sees its obligation towards others as, at best, a need

 to provide charity.
-In contrast, the social concept sees its
+In contrast, the social concept sees

-an inclusive social and economic justice.
+as to achieve an inclusive social and economic justice.

 Technology.
-The change contains a welcoming recognition of
+The change contains a welcoming recognition

-defacing large parts of the world is the result of a failure
+eliminate the poverty defacing large parts of the world

-in human institutions and practice and not a failure in technology.
+and not a failure in technology.

 Environment.
 The change has led to a realisation that humans